 The State of Colorado maintains a database of insured vehicles, based upon information submitted by insurance agents.
 By law, the Clerk and Recorder's office is required to verify insurance coverage for any passenger car, motor home, bus or motorcycle at the time of registration before we can issue license plates to you.
 If your agent has not submitted your vehicle coverage information to the state database or submitted incorrect information, your record of insurance will not be on the database.
 You will need to show us proof of insurance for that specific vehicle if verification is not available through the database.

 We will accept fax copies from the insurance company that insures your vehicle.
 When the fax copy is received, it is filed by your name and can easily be accessed to do your transaction.
+We will also accept electronic versions (proof on your phone).

 Valid identification for at least one owner listed will be required to purchase plates.
 You cannot purchase plates for someone else when it is the first time registering.